 One of the main selling points of debt settlement over other debt relief methods, such as a debt consolidation loan, is that it saves you money.
 Unlike debt counseling, debt settlement aims to provide resolution through forgiveness of some of your debt.
 This way, you end up paying back less, and your remaining debt costs less in interest.

 Your creditor may agree to forgive some of your debts, in exchange for having you pay back the rest.
 The problem is that the money they forgive represents lost income for them.
-They are always eager to report this lost income to the IRS to lighten their tax burden.
+Creditors may be required to report canceled debt to the IRS on form 1099-C.

 From the perspective of the IRS, debt cancellation does not fall off the radar.
 Instead of being your creditor’s income, it becomes your income instead.
 The way the IRS sees it, the party liable for paying taxes on this income is you.